Guru Ravidass Jayanti

 Guru Ravidass Jayanti is the birthday of Ravidas, celebrated on Magh Purnima, the full moon day in the month of Magh month.
 It is the annual focal point for the festival in India; People across countries celebrate this special occasion in India.
 Also, devotees take a holy dip in the river to perform rites.
 The 2020 date for the Jayanti was 9 February, and the 2021 date was 16 February.

 He is known as a spiritual man and also as a social reformer because of his work against casteism.
 He was contemporary to saint Kabir.

 Birth

 Guru Ravidas was born in the village Seer Goverdhanpur.
 He was contemporary to Bhagat Kabir, and has a number of recorded interactions with Kabir Ji on spirituality.

 Celebration

 Ravidas' birth is celebrated as Guru Ravidass Jayanti in Punjab.
 He is revered due to his spirituality and works against casteism like other 10 Sikh gurus.
-He was a spiritual man.
 On this day, his followers bathe in the holy rivers.
 Then, they take inspiration from their Ravidas by remembering the great events and miracles related to his life.
 His devotees go to his place of birth and celebrate his birthday on Ravidas Jayanti.

 Significance

 Guru Ravidass Jayanti marks the birth of Ravidas, who is well-known for making efforts in eradicating caste system.
 He has also contributed to the Bhakti movement, and is well-recognized as a good friend of Kabir.
 Mirabai was his disciple.

-Guru Ravidass Jayanti has a special significance among the people following Sikhism, specially who follows Ravidassia sect, and other people who in any way revere Ravidas like some of the Kabirpanthis and other religions.